Skip to main content

 You could write the most out-of-this-world, original, fantastic content, but if no one is searching for what you’re writing, no one will see it.
 As a content creator, it is important that you produce material that people are actively searching for.
 By doing this you are providing value to the searchers and will be rewarded with high rankings and plenty of traffic.

 Even for something as simple as service pages keyword research is integral.
-For example, you may form a page targeting “SEO Services for lawyers” while not realizing that the keyword “SEO for family law” has more search volume and is easier to rank for.
+For example, you may form a page targeting “SEO Services for remodelers” while not realizing that the keyword “SEO for remodeling” has more search volume and is easier to rank for.
 However, this isn’t your fault.
 You simply have not been provided with the tools to do the job.

 There are free tools like Answer the Public that can help you come up with topics to write about, but unless you are using a platform like Semrush or Ahrefs you may as well be trying to rank with a blindfold around your eyes.
 If you are serious about improving your website’s ranking and bringing new traffic to your site, a keyword research tool is absolutely necessary.